 Both businesses and public services are run democratically by the workers based on peer management, just as thousands of already-existing worker-owned cooperatives do.
 In the case of public services, the community being served decides what to do and the workers decide how to do it.
 In fact, American Mutualists were the early drivers of the movement for worker-owned cooperative businesses and the success of those businesses – which consistently pay better wages, have better conditions, and give more back to the community – is a validation of Mutualist praxis.
 Many thousands of working class people have better lives because of this legacy.

 Because there are no bosses or shareholders, workers can pay themselves the full value that their labor produces.
 As Connolly put it “profits are the unpaid wages of the working class.”
+Capitalists call these unpaid wages “surplus value” and the systematic theft of this surplus value from the working class is one of capitalism’s great crimes.
 In mutualism, the systematic theft of surplus value by capitalists, is ended.

-Unlike most modern credit unions though, the original idea was that worker’s and artisans could pool their funds and provide financing to start new worker owned businesses – or to buy and convert existing ones.
-In this way, early mutualists hoped to literally buy the means of production from the capitalists and supplant them, without ever needing to fire a shot or spill a drop of blood.
+Back to credit unions, the original mutualist credit unions were created as a way for worker’s and artisans to pool funds and provide financing to start new worker owned businesses – or to buy and convert existing ones.
+In this way, mutualists hoped to literally buy the means of production from the capitalists and supplant them, without ever needing to fire a shot or spill a drop of blood.

 Now personally, I think it’s valuable to bring in some elements of Anarcho-syndicalism.
-I love the idea of industry-wide worker-run and directly democratic labor organizations that handle training and certification, establish best practices and safety guidelines, and train people on new technology as it is developed.
-These syndicates can also provide dedicated funding for scientists and researchers working to advance their fields, and act as sponsors for the credit unions that provide financing for new businesses and public works.
+I love the idea of industry-wide worker-run and directly democratic labor organizations that handle training and certification, establish best practices and safety guidelines, develop standards for implementation, and train people on new technology as it is developed.
+In many countries and industries labor unions already play these roles and it is valuable.
+Syndicates can also provide dedicated funding for scientists and researchers working to advance their fields, and act as sponsors for the credit unions that provide financing for new businesses and public works.

 But is it Socialism?